zongyiliu/STAT_5398/Assignment2/README.md

 + Depth of analysis in comparing the models (Subjective Analysis)
 + Clarity and professionalism in reporting (Subjective Analysis)

-For specific report example, you can refer to [my blog on medium](https://medium.com/@SkylineYang/applying-new-llm-models-on-fingpt-fine-tune-deepseek-and-llama3-6ac9198d88b2).
+If you don't know what to say in your report, you can refer to [my blog on medium](https://medium.com/@SkylineYang/applying-new-llm-models-on-fingpt-fine-tune-deepseek-and-llama3-6ac9198d88b2).